danielpeter/specfem3d/03_mesh_generation.md

 At the end of this file, you simply need to set the number of spectral elements in the vertical direction for each layer.
 We provide a few models in the <span>`EXAMPLES/`</span> directory.

-Now that you have set the appropriate parameters in the `Mesh_Par_file` and have compiled the mesher, you are ready to run it![1]
+Now that you have set the appropriate parameters in the `Mesh_Par_file` and have compiled the mesher, you are ready to run it!

+Depending on your system, please check how to run executables with MPI.
+To run the mesher on your cluster, we provide some example scripts for you to modify accordingly in `utils/Cluster/`.
+For some installations, you might need to provide a file that tells MPI what compute nodes to use for the simulations.
+In this case, the file must have a number of entries (one entry per line) at least equal to the number of processors needed for the run.
+A sample file name is `mymachines`.
+This file is not used by the mesher or solver, but is required by the `go_mesher***` and `go_solver**` default job submission scripts provided in directory `utils/Cluster/`.
+To run the mesher, it is most easily accomplished based upon the `go_mesher***` script.
+When you run on a PC cluster, the script assumes that the nodes are named `n001`, `n002`, etc. If this is not the case, change the `tr -d n` line in the script.
+You may also need to edit the last command at the end of the script that invokes the `mpirun` command.
+See Chapter [cha:Scheduler] for information about running the code on a system with a scheduler, e.g., LSF.

 Mesher output is provided in the `OUTPUT_FILES/` directory in `output_mesher.txt`; this file provides lots of details about the mesh that was generated.

 Please note that the mesher suggests a time step `DT` to run the solver with.
 The mesher output file also contains a table about the quality of the mesh to indicate possible problems with the distortions of elements.
 Alternatively, output can be directed to the screen instead by uncommenting a line in `constants.h`: